NodeFitter/ScalerCtl/README.md

 The available subcommands are:

+- `get`: returns information about VMs and threshold.
-- `get`: returns the current _local_ list of VMs.
-The resource usage gets updated at every scheduling cycle, otherwise it will appear as "Not Available".
+    - `get vms`: to get the current _local_ list of VMs.
+The resource usage gets updated at every scheduling.
+    - `get cpu`: to get the current CPU threshold.
+    - `get ram`: to get the current memory threshold. cycle, otherwise it will appear as "Not Available".
 - `set`: overwrite the current threshold of free resources below which a new VM will be scheduled.
 The initial values come from the `schedulerConfig.yaml` file required by the autoscaler.